Shortlisted for the Mail on Sunday/John Llewellyn Rhys Prize

-Maiden Speech is the debut collection by Eleanor Brown, a witty poet who writes powerfully of love, and hilariously of love's pitfalls, most notably in her much anthologised "girlfriend's revenge" poem, 'Bitcherel' (click on view extract below to read this).
-She received an Eric Gregory Award in 1993 from the Society of Authors.
-In 1997, Maiden Speech was shortlisted for the Mail on Sunday/John Llewellyn Rhys Prize, and her new version of Sophocles' play Philoctetes was staged by Inigo at the Cockpit Theatre in London.
+Maiden Speech was the debut collection by Eleanor Brown, a witty poet who writes powerfully of love, and hilariously of love's pitfalls, most notably in her much anthologised "girlfriend's revenge" poem, 'Bitcherel' (click on view extract below to read this).

 'Eleanor Brown's breathtaking début collection… she displays the sharp wit of a Molière, with graceful, cerebral rhymes that leave a bitter aftertaste.
 Ever insightful and enormously funny, she juxtaposes moving descriptions with killer punchlines.' – Time Out